farheen-shaikh0509/farheen-shaikh0509/README.md

 # Hi, I'm Farheen 👋

-Software Engineer seeking roles in AI and backend systems.
-Experienced in building LLM-based applications, including agentic systems, automation frameworks, and AI-assisted development, with a focus on quality and reliability.
-Familiar with cloud infrastructure, LLM pipelines, and distributed systems.
-I'm a hands-on creative builder, particularly interested in the intersection of models' behavior and system reliability.
+Software Engineer with $\sim$4 years of experience in AI and backend systems.
+Experienced in building LLM-based applications, including agentic systems and automation frameworks, with a focus on scalability and reliable AI-assisted development.
+Specialized in cloud infrastructure, LLM frameworks, and distributed systems.
+I'm a hands-on builder, particularly interested in the intersection of models’ behavior and system reliability.

 ---